J535D165/Data-Science-Day/data/README.md

 The file ``mortality_register.csv`` contains (fake) data from a mortality register.
 The file contains data about hundred deceased people.
-Each record contains the information about one of them.
+Each record contains the information of one of them.
 The data includes the following
 columns:

 | Variable/Column| Description                                  |